 Even children with very mild scoliosis symptoms should start using one right away, to avoid developing a habit of bad sitting posture.

-What to look for in an office chair for scoliosis
+What to look for in an office chair

 #1.
 Standard seat height guideline for scoliosis

-Ideally, the best chair for scoliosis must be about 18 to 22 inches high and let you adjust the height so you can sit with your feet flat on the floor.
+Ideally, the chair for scoliosis must be about 18 to 22 inches high and let you adjust the height so you can sit with your feet flat on the floor.

 Short people with scoliosis need to focus:

-A short or petite person with scoliosis, needs a scoliosis chair, all feature dimensions that are smaller than standard office chairs.
+A short or petite person with scoliosis, needs a chair, all feature dimensions that are smaller than standard office chairs.

 I am defining short as 5′ 6” and under.